 Coaching Ethics Forum:

-The Coaching Ethics Forum has its annual conference on 2nd and 3rd December 2025, exploring the theme of ‘Conscious Power for Ethical Maturity: Exploring Integrity, Influence, and Responsibility.’
-The conference brings together coaches, mentors, and leaders to explore the ethical dimensions of power and its responsible application across varied professional and cultural contexts.
-Integrating perspectives rooted in long-standing cultural traditions, the conference will draw on deep, cross-cultural understandings of ethical power to inspire modern coaching, mentorship, and approaches to leadership.
-Access to the Journal of Coaching Ethics is free.
-The CEF also holds Reflective Ethical Circles (Case Groups), Conversations with Change Makers plus other events throughout the year.
+The 2025 conference on 2nd and 3rd December 2025, explored the theme of ‘Conscious Power for Ethical Maturity: Exploring Integrity, Influence, and Responsibility.’
+It brought together coaches, mentors, and leaders to explore the ethical dimensions of power and its responsible application across varied professional and cultural contexts.
+Integrating perspectives rooted in long-standing cultural traditions, the conference drew on deep, cross-cultural understandings of ethical power to inspire modern coaching, mentorship, and approaches to leadership.

 GSN as a member of external communities:

-The GSN was delighted to be invited to join a number of other professional bodies and communities who are signatories to the Joint Statement on the climate and ecodiversity crises.
-This statement which dates from May 2020, has been updated and in May 2025 both the renewed statement and the new name were approved by the 13 signatories: the “Sustainability Coaching Coalition”.
 Our connected GSN community is the “Supervision and Our Responsible Horizons” working group.
-The statement was discussed on 24th and 25th April 2025, with signatories who had been drafting the new statement, including Rita Symons (EMCC), Anjali Nair (IAC), Brian Lowell French (IAC), Hetty Einzig (AC) and Eve Turner (GSN) along with fellow GSN representatives on the wider signatory team, Anna Brown, Rachael Skews, Anna Casas and Helena Hettinga.
-And there are further sessions on 10/11 July 2025 picking up the themes that emerged from the discussion.
-Members can find links in the GSN schedule.
+The revised statement was discussed on 24th and 25th April 2025, with signatories who had been drafting the new statement, including Rita Symons (EMCC), Anjali Nair (IAC), Brian Lowell French (IAC), Hetty Einzig (AC) and Eve Turner (GSN) along with fellow GSN representatives on the wider signatory team, Anna Brown, Rachael Skews, Anna Casas and Helena Hettinga.
+And there were further sessions in July and September picking up the themes that emerged from the discussions.

 The full list of signatories are: GSN (Global Supervisors’ Network), AC (Association for Coaching), APAC (Asia Pacific Alliance of Coaches), APECS (the Association for Professional Executive Coaching and Supervision), BPS-DOCP (British Psychological Society – Division of Coaching Psychology), CCA (Climate Coaching Alliance), COMENSA (Coaches and Mentors of South Africa), EASC (European Association for Supervision and Coaching), EMCC (European Mentoring and Coaching Council), IAC (International Association of Coaching), ICF (International Coach Federation), IoC (Institute of Coaching), and the ISCP (International Society for Coaching Psychology).